Ton-Pay-402/TonPay402/README.md

 - Primary user: operators of AI agents that need both automation and accountability
 - Core promise: programmable spending policies, approval lifecycle, and audit traceability

-## Problem
+## 🚀 Problem

-🚀 The Problem: The "Toddler with a Credit Card" Dilemma AI Agents are becoming autonomous economic actors—buying API credits, renting GPU power, or hiring other sub-agents.
+The "Toddler with a Credit Card" Dilemma
+AI Agents are becoming autonomous economic actors—buying API credits, renting GPU power, or hiring other sub-agents.
 However, giving an LLM-based agent full access to a seed phrase is an extreme security risk .
 Current solutions either:

 Risk total drainage via prompt injection or logic bugs.